-- With Skill Management feature you can add skills to project tasks and assignments, change them and associate with the resources in the system.
+- With Competence Management you can add skills to project tasks and assignments, change them and associate with the resources in the system.
 Therefore, you can find a perfectly matching resource for completing a task even if he/she is from the other group.
 In addition, the system shows you the level of employee’s skill development.

 How do I manage the tasks?

 - Task List presents the list of your tasks sorted by their priority, which is done automatically.
 Also, it shows the following information related to a certain task: task priority, project name, stage at which the task is, progress status, the name of the group/the resource to which the task is assigned, the number of remaining hours to accomplish the task, information about related material resources.